koda86/floa/man/floa_doc.md

 ### Script structure
 The parent script is 'main.R'.
 Here, all subscripts are loaded and called.
-To run 'main.R', a number of folder directories and function parameters have to be specified:
+To run 'main.R', a number of folder directories and function parameters have to be pre-specified:

 **1. Working directories**

-Two paths have to be specified:

 - dir.script: Path to directory in which the R scripts are stored.
 - dir.data  : Path to directory in which the data set is stored.